Warrant issued for Livingston Parish contractor accused of fraud

 According to LSLBC, Hatfield's license was suspended and he was fined in October for "failure to provide requested records."

-Tompkins confirmed his license had indeed been suspended but could not say why.
+Hatfield confirmed his license had indeed been suspended but could not say why.

 Not too far from where Hatfield lives, Melissa and Stefen Sheets had a similar experience with Tompkins.
 They too found Tompkins on Facebook Marketplace when looking for a contractor to expand their back patio.